michaelfeil/infinity/docs/docs/python_engine.md

 docs = [
     "This is a document not related to the python package infinity_emb, hence...", "Paris is in France!",
-    "infinity_emb is a package for sentence embeddings and rerankings using transformer models in Python!"
+    "infinity_emb is a package for sentence embeddings" ] engine_args = EngineArgs(
-]
-engine_args = EngineArgs(
     model_name_or_path = "BAAI/bge-reranker-base",